GOSHROW/reddit-wallpaper-extension/README.md

 - **Manual Refresh**: One-click button to load a new random image without refreshing the tab
 - **Draggable Clock**: Reposition clock anywhere with drag, double-click to reset
 - **Time Format Toggle**: Click time to switch between 12-hour (6:45 PM) and 24-hour (18:45) format
+- **Keyboard Shortcuts**: Space/N for next image, S to focus input, Escape to unfocus
 - **Persistent Preferences**: Clock position and time format saved across sessions
 - **Responsive UI**: Adaptive layout for mobile and desktop with fluid typography
 - **Accessibility**: WCAG 2.1 AA compliant with ARIA labels, keyboard navigation, and motion preferences